spacebender/Restricted3BodyProblemIntro/README.md

 # Restricted3BodyProblemIntro
-I am new to Git and its techniques .
-However I have managed to add what I can to help.

 This repository holds some introductory codes to Restricted Three Body Problem.
 Please read all the comments in the commenst section in the MAINLyapOrbit.m file before running the program